jwharm/java-gi/website/docs/advanced.md

 ## Arrays

+Java-GI copies all array parameters into a newly allocated array in native memory.
+When an array is returned, the contents are copied back into a Java array.
+This impacts performance, so keep this in mind when working with arrays in a tight loop.

 C functions that work with arrays, often expect the array length as an additional parameter.
-In the corresponding Java methods, that parameter is unnecessary, because Java-GI will set it automatically.
+In the corresponding Java methods, that parameter is omitted, because Java-GI will set it automatically.

 ## Out-parameters